iljarotar/synth/README.md

 ### Oscillators

-An oscillator may have a type of `Sine`, `Square`, `Noise` or `SmoothSquare`.
+An oscillator may have a type of `Sine`, `Square`, `Sawtooth`, `Triangle`, `SmoothSquare` or `Noise`.
 Every oscillator needs an amplitude.
 Sine and Square oscillators also need a frequency.
 A phase may be passed to periodic wave forms and will be 0 if omitted.

 Examples